JoeyRobertson/js_euler/README.md

-# Euler Project solutions done in JS for The odin Project.
+# Euler Project solutions done in JavaScript for The odin Project.